rvennam/ambient-multicluster-workshop/README_helm.md

   --set licensing.glooMeshLicenseKey=$GLOO_MESH_LICENSE_KEY
 ```

-Then, you need to set the environment variable to tell the Gloo Mesh agents in the workload clusters how to communicate with the management plane:
+Then, you need to set the environment variables with the management plane addresses.
+These variables will be used to configure the Gloo Mesh agents in cluster2:

 ```bash
 export ENDPOINT_GLOO_MESH=$(kubectl --context ${CLUSTER1} -n gloo-mesh get svc gloo-mesh-mgmt-server -o jsonpath='{.status.loadBalancer.ingress[0].ip}{.status.loadBalancer.ingress[0].hostname}'):9900